 Many students think that they don't qualify for financial aid and because of that, they don't think they should bother to complete the FAFSA.
-It's important to know that the FAFSA is not just used to determine eligibility for federal student aid, but it is also used by states, colleges, student loan lenders, and even some scholarship sponsors.
+It's important to know that the Free Application for Federal Student Aid (FAFSA) is not just used to determine eligibility for federal student aid, but it is also used by states, colleges, student loan lenders, and even some scholarship sponsors.

 Federal Eligibility Requirements